gojimmypi/wolfsm/README.md

 Optimised C code is available for 32 and 64 bit CPUs.

-Assmembly code is available for the following platforms:
+Assembly code is available for the following platforms:
 * Intel x64
 * Aarch64
 * ARM 32-bit